seungboha/FISA05/Jul_2nd.md

 print(greetings)
 ```
 - We get ['Hello', 'Bye', 'Hi', ['GoorMorning', 'GoodBye']]
 - To keep the original value, there are several methods.
-(These are all I know)
+(Honestly, these are all I know)

 **1. Library**
 ```python